dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/metadata-gist.md

 * filters can only be applied to persisted fields
 * orders can only be applied to persisted fields
 * like-filters are always case-insensitive
-* no token filter available
+* token filters are not available
 * order is always case-sensitive
 * `pluck` transformer limited to text properties
 * fields which hold collections of simple (non-identifiable) items cannot always